+The US EPC sector is forecast to continue to experience decent growth in 2018.
 The 2nd half of 2017 should be good for oil & infrastructure related construction in the USA.
-The forecast for 2017 GDP growth for the US is 2.3%. $150 to $300 million of Federal Construction (bridges, roads etc.,) is forecast to be approved by July or August.
-Construction growth in the USA & Canada will be propelled by the improving economy & increased government expenditures on public related infrastructure programs.
+The forecast for 2017 GDP growth for the US is 2.6%. $150 to $300 million of Federal Construction (bridges, roads, railroads etc.,) are forecast to be approved by the 3rd Q of 2017.
+Construction growth in the USA & Canada will be driven by the improving economy & increased government expenditures on public related infrastructure programs.

-Additional specifics are starting to materialize about President Trump’s Infrastructure Plan, $150 to $300 million of Federal Construction (bridges, roads etc.,) is forecast to be approved by July or August.
+Further specifics are starting to materialize about The Trump administrations Infrastructure Plan, $150 to $300 million of Federal Construction (bridges, roads etc.,) are forecast to be approved by September.

-President Trump’s administration is expected to push ahead with additional Oil & Gas exploration & drilling on US federal lands in western states such as New Mexico, Arizona & Colorado.
+The Trump administration is presumed to push ahead with additional Oil & Gas exploration & drilling on US federal lands in western states such as New Mexico, Arizona & Colorado.
 All of this translates to greater Engineering & Construction / CAPEX activity in the U.S. in 2017 & beyond.
-On the other hand increased U.S .Oil & Gas production will mean less imported oil from countries such as Venezuela, Nigeria & Saudi Arabia – these countries may be forced to discount their prices, it is not unrealistic to see oil trading in the $35 to $45 a barrel range in mid-2017.
+A new 500 mile $1.8 billion pipeline project linking Midland, Texas and Corpus Christi, Texas will transport 300,000 barrels of oil per day from the Permian Basin to refineries on the Gulf Coast.
+Increased U.S .Oil & Gas production will mean less imported oil from countries such as Venezuela, Nigeria & Saudi Arabia – these countries may be forced to discount their prices, it is not unrealistic to see oil trading in the $35 to $45 a barrel range in December, 2017.

-The Gulf Coast region has seen labor cost increase between 3.2% to 3.8% in the last 12 months.
+The US Gulf Coast region (Texas and Louisiana) has seen field labor cost increase between 3.2% to 3.7% in the last year.
 There continues to be a shortage of skilled workers (welders, pipefitters, millwrights, electricians & instrumentation technicians) in this region due to the 10 + ethylene, refinery expansions & LNG export terminals that are currently being constructed.
 A number of these facilities will be substantially completed by the 4th Q of 2017 & 2nd Q of 2018.

-The US overall unemployment rate in the 2nd half of 2017 is forecast to be in the in the 4.4% range.
-Unemployment in the US construction sector is in the 5.5% to 6.1% range, a huge improvement from a couple of years back.
-As mentioned above, the US Gulf Coast region is currently experiencing a skilled worker shortage (Welders, Pipefitters & Electricians etc.) due to the 10 + multibillion dollar CAPEX projects currently being executed.
-Some of these projects are employing between 3,000 & 5,000 construction workers, this shortage will be essentially over by the 4th Q 2017 – 1st Q 2018 when most of these major projects are completed.
-US Natural Gas / Shale Oil / Ethane / LNG exports are projected to grow appreciably over the next decade or two as US production increases.
+The US overall unemployment rate in the 2nd half of 2017 is forecast to be in the in the 4.3% range.
+Unemployment in the US construction sector is in the 5.5% to 6.0% range, a huge improvement from a couple of years back.
+US Natural Gas / Shale Oil / Ethane / LNG exports are projected to grow appreciably over the next decade or two as US shale oil and gas production increases.

-The Canadian Dollar has fallen significantly 5% to 10% against the US Dollar since the November 2016 US Election, latest forecasts are that it could fall to 0.725.
-The weakening of oil / gas & commodities markets around the world has impacted the Canadian construction sector.
+The Canadian Dollar has stabilized to 1.26 to the US Dollar, the weakening of oil / gas & commodities markets around the world has seriously impacted the Canadian construction sector.
 Oil related construction in Alberta has slowed down appreciably in the last 12 – 18 months.
 Construction costs labor & materials are forecast to stay relatively flat in the 2nd half of 2017.

-Canada’s population is growing; this growth will have a positive impact on New Home / Apartments, Health Care, Hotels, Retail & Office construction, overall Canadian construction with the exception of Oil / Gas construction is primed to have a decent 2017.
-Canadian housing starts continue to surge in just about all the Canadian Provinces.
-Toronto & Vancouver housing prices continue to increase unabated, prices have increased between 4% & in some cases 9% in 2016 look for this trend to continue in 2017.
-New housing starts are projected to be in the 200,000 to 250,000 range for 2017.
-The latest 2017 GDP growth forecast is 2.1%, steady but not that great.
+The population of Canada is growing; this growth will have a positive impact on New Home / Apartments, Health Care, Hotels, Retail & Office construction.
+Overall, Canadian construction with the exception of Oil / Gas construction is primed to have a decent 2nd half in 2017 and into the 1st half of 2018.
+Canadian housing starts continue to improve in just about all of the Canadian Provinces.
+Toronto and Vancouver housing prices continue to increase unabated, prices have increased between 4% & in some cases 9% in 2016 – look for this trend to continue in 2017 and the 1st Q of 2018.
+New housing starts are projected to be in the 200,000 to 250,000 range for 2017 and 2018.
+The latest 2017 GDP growth forecast is 2.3%, steady but not that great.
 The oil patch in Alberta, Canada has experienced a massive decline; Oil prices need to be in the $65 to $75 a barrel to make the Oil from this region of Canada cost-effective.